 First, let’s take a look at some of the biological factors that might cause eating disorders.
 One of the most common is irregular hormone levels or functions.
 Some experts believe that genetics play a role in their development too.
 People with family histories of eating disorders are more likely to develop one themselves.

 Also, keep in mind that sometimes an eating disorder is the result of a nutritional deficiency.
 Not eating the right foods can cause one to form.
-For that reason, it’s important to eat a balanced diet.
+For that reason, it’s essential to eat a balanced diet.

 Psychological factors are a big problem for people who suffer from eating disorders.
 In fact, many eating disorder treatment programs for young adults start with psychological help.
 The most common issue is poor or low self-esteem.
 When people don’t feel or think that they look good, they work hard to change themselves.

 Stress is another psychological factor.
 When people are under stress, they often feel like they’re losing control.
 While they can’t always control the stress, they can control what they eat.
-This logic leads them to control their diet to the extreme.
+This logic leads them to regulate their diet to the extreme.

 We strive to provide young adults with programs that they can count on.
 That’s why we offer a full lineup of programs, including: